learn-co-curriculum/dsc-looping-over-collections-lab/README.md

-Now we want declare a variable called `city_areas` that points to a list of all of the areas of the cities.
-Let's use a `for` loop to iterate through our `cities` and have `city_areas` equal to each area of the city.
+Now that we have the city areas and populations, let's plot them to see how the size of each city compares to its population.

 ```python